Interpret the given information relating to the work and resources when erecting precast concrete cladding units.

 – place in-situ concrete

-- use hand tools, power tools and equipment
+–use hand tools, portable power tools and equipment

-- 7.7 - Describe the needs of other occupations/trades and how to effectively communicate within a team when erecting precast concrete cladding units.
+- 7.5 - Describe the needs of other occupations and trades and how to effectively communicate effectively within a team when erecting precast concrete cladding units.